 4. Get a Massage!

 The traditional massages are available everywhere in Sapa, and we mean everywhere!
 Every street and street corner is home to a massage parlour.
 After months on the road be sure to treat yourself to a massage!
-The prefect way to release all the stress and tension of traveling!
+The perfect way to release all the stress and tension of travelling!

 Although Thailand is famous for massages the services offered in Sapa are pretty good too!
-A one-hour full body massage costs around $6 and be sure to leave a tip if your masseuse is good!
+A one-hour full-body massage costs around $6.
+Be sure to leave a tip if your masseuse is good!